 To take out some of the stress and guesswork, here are the key considerations when choosing between hiring private caregivers or going with a caregiver agency.

 Hiring a caregiver on your own

-Vivian Geary, of Orlando, Florida, who cared for her mother in her home with the support of paid caregivers, echoes the benefit of having backup.
+Vivian Geary, of Orlando, Florida, who cared for her mother in her home with the support of paid caregivers, found that hiring independently provided many benefits she needed.